wadadli/webapp/README.md

 5. two nat gateways for each private subnet,
 6. an application load balancer per availability zone,
 7. an austoscaling group that deploys several ec2s,
-8. a relational database service per availability zone,
+8. a db.m4.large relational database service instance per availability zone with encryption at rest,

 Provided that the user is familiar with terraform and has their environment configured correctly, simply clone this repository and run: